 artificial intelligence

-AI agents are being deployed to make real-time decisions, but they have no reliable sense of when they are.
+AI agents are being deployed to make real-time decisions, but they have no reliable sense of when they are and what they utter.
 That's not a minor bug.
 It's a fundamental problem for anything we ask them to do autonomously.

 tech